 Career Education for High School Students

-High school students need help understanding what they will face when they graduate and they need the confidence to explore the world outside of the school walls.
+High and middle school students need help understanding what they will face when they graduate and they need the confidence to explore the world outside of the school walls.
+Your influence can play an important role in career exploration for high school students.
+By exploring their career choices in your class, you can have lasting effects on the decisions they make.

 When I was a high school junior, my guidance counselor told me that I would never get into college because I was not a strong math student.
 Talk about a buzz kill, well I was determined to prove him wrong!